CheesecakeLabs/AndroidNotifiCrashLib/README.md

 	public void onCreate(Bundle savedInstanceState) {
 		super.onCreate(savedInstanceState);

-		// NotifiBug will look for uncaught exceptions from previous runs and send them NotifiBug.init(this, "YOUR_SERIAL_NUMBER");
+		// NotifiCrash will look for uncaught exceptions from previous runs and send them NotifiCrash.init(this, "YOUR_SERIAL_NUMBER");

 	}